 Successful companies have close bonds with their customers.
-Hence, personalized communication with the customer is important.
+Personalized communication with the customer is important.
 According to a study conducted by Econsultancy, over 50% of potential customers are willing to share their personal details in exchange for personalized offers and discounts.

 Account-based marketing requires you to personalize your communication with each lead.
 This is where you can use your customer personas to identify common pain areas for the leads and then build your communication around how your product alleviates these pain areas.

-You can agitate the pain area with examples and then show proof of how your product or service can resolve these issues.
+You can agitate the problems they face by focusing on their issues.
+You can then show proof of how your product or service can resolve these issues.

 Makes Brand Communication Customer-Centric

 Insights from customer personas enable brands to tailor their content to the needs of the customer.
 High-value and relevant content will help you engage with the customer in a more meaningful way.

 The buyer persona will tell you topics that your audience